 PAWS fully supports Trap-Neuter-Release (TNR) efforts for feral cats.
 If you are interested in an outdoor (barn) cat, please contact us to check on currently available cats and check in with our friends at The Hundred Cat Foundation to ask about their Barn Home Program.

-The adoption counselor who meets one-on-one with you will ask questions regarding your residence, other people living in the household, lifestyle, and other pets you may own to ensure the best match is made.
-The adoption counselor will then follow up with your veterinarian, landlord, and references as needed.
-Please allow several days for our volunteers to process your application.
+Your Adoption Counselor will talk with you about your residence, other people living in the household, lifestyle, and other pets you may own to ensure the best match is made for everyone.
+Your Adoption Counselor will also follow up with your veterinarian if you have current or recent pets, you landlord if you rent, and personal references as needed.
+Please allow several days for our Adoption Counselor to complete that process.